 NEH staff will answer questions about preparing your proposal and about your eligibility.
+Contact the staff at publicscholar@neh.gov.
 Staff members are not able to comment on draft proposals for this program.
-The staff may be reached at publicscholar@neh.gov.

 2. How should I title my proposal?
 Does NEH change project titles?